Introduction to MySQL User Permissions

 CREATE USER ‘testuser’@’10.2.0.8’ IDENTIFIED BY ‘userpassword’;

-The remote access from a machine having IP 10.2.0.8 is set as the host name with the related password to create a new user.
+The hostname and associated password for remote access from a device with IP 10.2.0.8 are set to establish a new user.

-Also, there may be the case where we want to connect the user from any host or machine address then, in such a case we will apply the symbol ‘%’ that denotes wildcard to define the host name.
+Also, there may be a case where we want to connect the user from any host or machine address.
+Then, in such a case, we will apply the symbol ‘%’ that denotes wildcard to define the hostname.
 View the query below for this:

 CREATE USER ‘testuser’@’%’ IDENTIFIED BY ‘userpassword’;

 Now, let us discuss more types of privileges that a user account can grant.
-Following is the list of permissions of the user account that are supported by MySQL:
+Following is the list of permissions of the user account that MySQL supports:

 - ALL PRIVILEGES: Allows all permissions to a user account.